waynodiablo/Oystercard/intro_to_the_web/23_extracting_logic_to_the_model.md

 ### Important note

 This challenge introduces the use of a Global Variable (`$variable`).
 In Ruby, the sight of a global variable is a major code smell :poo:.
-We are using a global variable because we have not yet introduced databases. **If you ever use a global variable in a hiring tech test, you will instantly fail.
-Don't do it.**.
+We are using a global variable here in lieu of a better approach that we'll introduce in the final challenge. **If you ever use a global variable in a hiring tech test, you will instantly fail.
+Don't do it.**

 ### Learning Objectives covered
 - Refactor code to the Model layer